elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 Agents may add an opt-in config to append the routing key to the name as well, for example: `RabbitMQ RECEIVE from MyExchange/58D7EA987`.

 For RabbitMQ transaction and polling spans, the queue name is used, whenever available (i.e. when the polling yields a message).
 RabbitMQ broker can generate a unique queue name on behalf of an application, which conforms to a naming convention starting with
 `amq.gen-`.
 A generated queue name MUST be replaced with `amq.gen-*` when used in a span name, to reduce cardinality.

 ### Context fields

 - **`context.message.queue.name`**: optional for `messaging` spans and transactions.
 Indexed as keyword.
 Wherever the broker terminology uses "topic", this field will contain the topic name.
 In RabbitMQ, whenever the queue name is not available, use exchange name instead.
 - **`context.message.age.ms`**: optional for message/record receivers only (transactions or spans).
 A numeric field indicating the message's age in milliseconds.
 Relevant for transactions and `receive` spans that receive valid messages.
 There is no accurate definition as to how this is calculated.
-If the messaging framework provides a timestamp for the message- agents may use it (subtract the message/record timestamp from the read timestamp).
+If the messaging framework provides a timestamp for the message, agents may use it (subtract the message/record timestamp from the read timestamp).
-If a timestamp is not available- agents should omit this field or find an alternative and document it in this spec.
+If a timestamp is not available, agents should omit this field or find an alternative and document it in this spec.
 For example, the sending agent can add a timestamp to the message's metadata to be retrieved by the receiving agent.
 Clock skews between agents are ignored, unless the calculated age (receive-timestamp minus send-timestamp) is negative, in which case the agent should report 0 for this field.
 - **`context.message.routing_key`**: optional.
 Use only where relevant.
 Currently only RabbitMQ.

 #### Transaction context fields

 - **`context.message.body`**: similar to HTTP requests' `context.request.body`- only fill in messaging-related **transactions** (ie incoming messages creating a transaction) and not for outgoing messaging spans.
    - Capture only when `ELASTIC_APM_CAPTURE_BODY` config is set to `true`.
    - Only capture UTF-8 encoded message bodies.
    - Limit size to 10000 characters.
 If longer than this size, trim to 9999 and append with ellipsis